C-Div/nano/README.md

 #### `Option`
 Class that represents an API option.
 Supports change listeners via `OptionListener` and value prioritization using `priority`.
 Note all options have their default values set with a priority of 0.
+> To tell whether an API option was configured by the client, use the `MidnightLibIntegration` fields.
 #### `LockingOption`/`PackageLockingOption`
 Similar to Option, but comes with the added feature of locking, after an option is locked it cannot be set.
-`PackageLockingOption` is different from `LockingOption` in that it can only be locked by Nano, this is usually for options that can only be read once.
+`PackageLockingOption` is different from `LockingOption` in that it should only be locked by Nano, this is usually for options that can only be read once.
 To see when a `PackageLockingOption` locks check the class's Javadocs.

-Note that there is a separate `PackageLockingOption` for both the client and common side.

 ### API Configuration
 <details>